AmirHossinFekri/AmirHossinFekri/README.md

 # Hi there! 👋

-I'm amir hossin fekri a passionate web designer and developer based in iran. 🚀
+I'm amir hossin fekri a passionate developer . 🚀

 ## About Me